- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

 Achieving a cohesive look involves careful consideration of color and style.
 Follow these guidelines:

-Choose beads for your curtain that complement the general theme of your décor to keep the look cohesive.
+Consistent Style: Choose beads for your curtain that complement the general theme of your décor to keep the look cohesive.
 This produces a visually pleasing flow.

-string used to make beaded curtains
+String used to make beaded curtains

 The wire used for beaded curtains can vary depending on the design and purpose of the curtain.
 Some common options include: